-MMSAR is a "professional volunteer" organization.
-As volunteers, the basic equipment is supplied by each member, and we also donate our time and fuel.
-We rely on fundraising efforts, and donations from the public, to pay for our necessary training, purchase specialized equipment such as 2-way radios, and provide fuel reimbursement for searches and mounted training sessions.
-As professionals, we are responsible for attending monthly meetings and training sessions.
+MMSAR is a non-profit "professional volunteer" organization, with both Mounted and Ground Search members.
+As professionals, we are responsible for attending monthly meetings and training sessions as well as maintaining required certifications.
+As volunteers, the basic equipment is supplied by each member, and we donate our time and fuel.
+We rely on fundraising efforts and donations from the public to pay for our training, purchase specialized equipment such as 2-way radios, and provide fuel reimbursement (when possible) for searches and training sessions.

-If you're interested in Maine Search And Rescue, but MMSAR isn't for you, consider contacting one of the other SAR units Certified by MASAR.
+If you're interested in Maine Search And Rescue, but you're more interested in working with dogs or in technical rescue (rock climbing etc), please consider contacting one of the other SAR units Certified by MASAR.